matthieugomez/LeastSquaresOptim.jl/README.md

 Objects are updated in place at each iteration: memory is allocated once and for all at the beginning of the function.

-You can even avoid any initial allocation by passing a  `LeastSquaresProblemAllocated` object to the `optimize!` function.
+You can even avoid any initial allocation by passing a `LeastSquaresProblemAllocated` to the `optimize!` function.
 Such an object bundles a `LeastSquaresProblem` object with a few storage objects.

 ## Automatic differentiation
 Automatic differenciation can be used for dense Jacobians thanks to the `ForwardDiff` package.